 RPA in financial services

-Financial services institutions manage a huge variety of processes that could be better managed through RPA and they are rapidly adopting RPA models that deliver significant returns on investment, particularly in payments.
+Financial services institutions already manage a huge variety of processes that could be better handled through RPA.
+This is why many are rapidly adopting RPA models that deliver significant returns on investment, particularly in payments.

 Any repeatable, rules-based process can be managed by RPA, while processes that require human skills (like empathy, face to face contact and emotional intelligence) can still be better dealt with by humans.

-RPA systems can also be programmed to work with OCR to read handwriting and recognize common phrases, eliminating the need for humans to read incoming documents or enquiries to find out what they relate to.
+RPA systems can also be programmed to work with OCR to read handwriting and recognize common phrases.
+This eliminates the need for humans to read incoming documents or enquiries to find out what they relate to.
 Or they can be used to trawl through huge databases as part of ongoing due diligence or know your customer (KYC) programmes.

 Behind the scenes, RPA processes paperwork that might have taken humans hours or even days to complete.
 Accenture estimates that RPA in financial services reduces the time to perform tasks by 80-90% and slashes costs by 80%.